Andrew Natsios

 Andrew S. Natsios (born September 22, 1949) is an American public servant and Republican politician originally from Massachusetts, who served in a number of positions in the administrations of Governor Paul Cellucci and President George W. Bush.

 After serving as a Massachusetts state representative and chairman of the Massachusetts Republican Party, Natsios served as secretary of administration and finance and chairman of the Massachusetts Turnpike Authority in the Cellucci administration.
 Then, Natsios served under George W. Bush as administrator of the United States Agency for International Development (USAID) and special envoy to Sudan.
-Natsios also served as vice president of the evangelical Christian humanitarian organization World Vision U.S. He currently teaches as executive professor at the George H.W Bush School of Government and Public Service at Texas A&M University, where he served as director for the Scowcroft Institute of International Affairs.
+Natsios also served as vice president of the evangelical Christian humanitarian organization World Vision U.S. He currently teaches as executive professor at the Bush School of Government and Public Service at Texas A&M University, where he served as director for the Scowcroft Institute of International Affairs.

 Education

 Natsios was born in Philadelphia to Basil and Eta Natsios, Americans of Greek descent.
 He received his BA in history from Georgetown University in 1971 and his MPP from the Harvard Kennedy School at Harvard University in 1979.